 Like all siding, brick siding needs to be installed over a clean, dry, and wrapped exterior.
 It can also be installed over IPS or XPS foam board insulation if desired.
-Whether you choose traditional bricks, brick veneer, or another brick siding, hire a specialist who works with brick.
-Installing the bricks requires mortar that needs to be mixed and spread at the correct consistency and thickness before the bricks can be tapped into place.
+Whether you choose traditional bricks, brick veneer, or another brick siding, hire a siding contractor who works with brick or a professional bricklayer.
+Installing traditional bricks requires mixing and spreading mortar at the correct consistency and thickness before the bricks can be tapped into place.
 This takes time and can lead to higher installation costs.

-The costs to install brick siding start at around $2 to $3 a square foot for thin stone veneer accents.
-Prices for most brick veneer over the entire home ranges from $3 to $5 a square foot in labor.
-Installing traditional brick and complex patterns can cost as much as $20 a square foot, with most falling from $7 to $10 per sq.ft.
+The costs to install brick siding start at around $2 to $4 a square foot for thin stone veneer accents.
+Prices for most brick veneer over the entire home ranges from $3 to $6 a square foot in labor.
+Installing traditional brick and complex patterns costs as much as $20 per sq.ft., with most falling from $7 to $10 per sq.ft.
 Labor costs are usually calculated by the square foot rather than the hour.
 For the average brick veneer installation over 1,500 sq.ft. of surface area, expect to pay $4,000 to $7,800 in labor out of the $19,500 total.
 Labor costs may increase to the higher side when bricklayers or siding installers must use scaffolding 3 to access the installation area.

 If you want to replace your current siding with brick, you need to remove the old siding.
 Homeowners sometimes switch to a brick exterior because they like the look of brick more than vinyl siding or other siding types.
 Removal costs for old siding are around $1 a square foot on average.
 After that, your home’s sheathing is examined to make sure it can hold the brick, which is heavier than most other types of siding.
-If your sheathing requires repair due to something like water damage, it costs $4 to $7 a square foot for each area repaired.
+If your sheathing requires repair due to something like water damage, it costs $4 to $7 per sq.ft. for each area repaired.

 Brick siding is very versatile.
 It comes in a wide range of styles, textures, and colors, can be used as a complement to other siding materials, and is suitable for interior and exterior applications.
 Brick siding is also highly durable and lasts for the house’s lifetime under normal conditions.
 It is resistant to fire, termites, and rot.
 Compared to traditional brick masonry, brick siding is lighter, easier to handle, and less expensive.